shaunsund/thelite-rsas/CONTRIBUTING.md

 # Contribute to

-Thank you for your interest in contributing to GitLab.
-This guide details how contribute to GitLab in a way that is efficient for everyone.
+This guide details how contribute to _The Elite_ in a way that is efficient for everyone.

-## Contributor license agreement

-By submitting code as an individual you agree to the [individual contributor license agreement](doc/legal/individual_contributor_license_agreement.md).

 ## Closing policy for issues and merge requests